istarkov/ai-cli-edit/README.md

 - Specialized Agent Instructions (via the CLI config)
 - Additional Prompting ({ADDITIONAL_PROMPT} injected via the script)

-Can increases the success rate for the specific usecase.
+Can increase the success rate for the specific usecase.

 And for the times it _does_ fail, the ability of modern AI CLIs to **Undo/Redo** any action is a must-have.